 - How complex will your web site be?
 Will you need a long list of features and customized functionality?

 - Will your planned web site change often, and if so, who’s going to make those changes?
-Paying a programmer to update product pictures daily is expensive, so learning to perform this site maintenance chore in house may require learning time in the beginning, but in the long run, you’ll save money when you DIY.
+Paying a programmer to update product pictures daily is expensive.
+Indeed, so learning to perform this site maintenance chore in house may require learning time in the beginning.
+But in the long run, you will save money.
+In closing, learning your CMS takes time, but its time well spent.

-You have plenty of options when it comes to content management systems to build and maintain an attractive, accessible, engaging web site – one that may even be worthy of a visitor’s bookmark.
+You have plenty of options when it comes to content management systems.
+But you are choosing one to build and maintain an attractive, accessible, engaging web site.
+Furthermore, you will want to build a website that may even be worthy of a visitor’s bookmark.

 Check out the big three CMS’s: WordPress, Joomla and Drupal before you start building your site, or paying a programmer to build a site for you.
 All the information is available free online.